-Theatres should take a place-based approach, tailoring their work towards the needs and priorities of their communities and develop long term sustainable partnerships.
-Engaging with schools and communities should not just be the preserve of the Learning and Engagement departments but should involve the whole theatre.

-Theatres should regard school pupils as not just audiences but as workshop participants, youth theatre members and apprentices.
+- Take a place-based approach, tailoring their work towards the needs and priorities of their communities and develop long term sustainable partnerships. - Engagement with schools and communities should not just be the preserve of the Learning and Engagement departments but should involve the whole theatre. - Value learners not just as audiences but as workshop participants, youth theatre members and apprentices.

-Signpost and support career pathways into the Creative Industries considering how to sustain careers in industry for the global majority.

-The Creative Industries are the fastest growing sector in the UK economy, employing 2.4m people in 2022, yet there are significant skill shortages.
-The current lack of representation in theatres has a negative impact upon many young peoples' perception of careers in theatre.
+- Theatres should signpost career opportunities in their organisations, and the Creative Industries, to all sections of their communities including schools and underrepresented groups.
+They should illustrate how to sustain careers in industry for the global majority. - Although the Creative Industries are the fastest-growing sector in the UK economy, employing 2.4m people in 2022, there remain significant skill shortages.

-Schools and theatres should signpost career opportunities in their organisations to all sections of their communities including underrepresented groups.
-Greater emphasis should be placed on engaging parents, raising understanding of the range of jobs available in theatre - onstage, backstage and off stage; attending Careers Fairs and developing high quality work experience, internships and mentoring which provide opportunities for skills development.
+• Greater emphasis should be placed on engaging parents, raising understanding of the range of jobs available in theatre - onstage, backstage and off stage; attending Careers Fairs and developing high quality work experience, internships and mentoring which provide opportunities for skills development.
 National companies should provide schools across the country with nationwide work experience opportunities.
+The roles and responsibilities in the theatre industry can be increasingly explored at key stages 3, 4 and 5 (Drama: a guide for governing boards.
+Arts Council England 2022).